The controller manages the service settings and delegates work to the workers. You can only enable one machine as the controller in a deployment.

 - Special characters in usernames, passwords, or parameter values must be URL encoded.

-See the MongoDB Connection String document for help formatting your connection string.
+See the MongoDB Connection String documentation for help formatting your connection string.

 If you selected User-managed MongoDB and you are not using the Advanced Database Connection, you will specify the Host location of the MongoDB instance, as well as, the Database Name in the Database section.
 If the MongoDB instance requires authentication, enter these in the Username and Admin Password fields.